 - A reset pin is present in the board that resets the whole board and takes the running program in the initial stage.
 This pin is useful when the board hangs up in the middle of the running program; pushing this pin will clear everything up in the program and starts the program right from the beginning.

 - There are 14 I/O digital and 6 analog pins incorporated in the board that allows the external connection with any circuit with the board.
 These pins provide flexibility and ease of use to the external devices that can be connected through these pins.
 There is no hard and fast interface required to connect the devices to the board.
 Simply plug the external device into the pins of the board that are laid out on the board in the form of the header.

 - The 6 analog pins are marked as A0 to A5 and come with a resolution of 10bits.
 These pins measure from 0 to 5V, however, they can be configured to the high range using analogReference() function and AREF pin.

 - 13KB of flash memory is used to store the number of instructions in the form of code.

-Arduino Uno PinoutArduino Uno is based on AVR microcontroller called Atmega328.
+Arduino Uno PinoutArduino Uno is based on an AVR microcontroller called Atmega328.
 This controller comes with 2KB SRAM, 32KB of flash memory, 1KB of EEPROM.
 Arduino Board comes with 14 digital pins and 6 analog pins.
 ON-chip ADC is used to sample these pins.
 A 16 MHz frequency crystal oscillator is equipped on the board.
-Following figure shows the pinout of the Arduino Uno Board.
+The following figure shows the pinout of the Arduino Uno Board.